 - Cilantro: As with most Indian curries, cilantro adds a fresh, fragrant finale to this dish!

-- Saute the veggies: Turn on Saute and wait till the display reads 'hot'.
-Add 1 tablespoon oil, cubed onion and green pepper.
+- Saute the veggies: Turn on Saute.
+When the display reads 'hot' add 1 tablespoon oil, cubed onion and green pepper.
 Saute for 3 minutes.
 Remove and reserve for later. (pic 1)

 - Cook the other aromatics: Add the remaining 2 tablespoons of oil, finely chopped onion, minced ginger and garlic and give it a stir.
 Cover with a glass lid and saute 3 to 4 minutes until onions soften. (pic 2)